Terraform Cloud MCP server

 10 stars

-The Terraform Cloud MCP server integrates AI assistants with the Terraform Cloud API, allowing you to manage infrastructure through natural conversation.
-This server supports various MCP-compatible platforms including Claude, Claude Code CLI, Claude Desktop, Cursor, and Copilot Studio.
+This MCP server integrates AI assistants with the Terraform Cloud API, allowing you to manage your infrastructure through natural conversation.
+It works with any MCP-supporting platform including Claude, Claude Code CLI, Claude Desktop, Cursor, and Copilot Studio.

 Installation